SiliconLabsSoftware/docs-matter/sld249-matter-prerequisites/hardware-requirements.md

 **Note:**

 1. The EFR32MG24 is the preferred starting point for Matter MCUs.
 It provides Secure Vault and can use the internal flash of the device to store an upgrade image.
-2. The WF200 connectivity firmware image is included in the EFR32MG12 or EFR32MG24 images on the [Matter Artifacts page](./matter-artifacts.md) for running with the WF200 in NCP mode.
+2. The WF200 connectivity firmware image is included in the EFR32MG24 images on the [Matter Artifacts page](./matter-artifacts.md) for running with the WF200 in NCP mode.
 The Matter application downloads the connectivity firmware onto the WF200 on first-time startup.

 The following boards are supported for the Matter over Wi-Fi demos and development: